mvbasov/Ticket-Info/README.md

 Some restrictions exist:

-* Work only with "paper" tickets (Mifare Ultralight and modern Micron JSC).
+* Work only with "paper" tickets (Mifare Ultralight&#174; and modern Micron JSC).
 It because new android phones use NFC chip with reduced functionality.
 Modern Broadcom NFC chip can't read Mifare Classic 1K (Troika ticket based on it)
 * All information for this project gathered by reverce engeneering and information may be not correct.
 I don't know official source of information about tickets format and used chips.

 ### Version numbering: